Aura Identity Theft Protection Review

 The purchasing process for Aura was a breeze.
 We selected the Individual plan, noting that Aura offers 24/7 customer support and a 30-day money-back guarantee.
 Then we went about setting up our account.

-First, we gave Aura an email address and created a password.
-Nothing unusual there.
-Then we entered some personal information – our names, addresses, Social Security numbers, and birthdates.
-If you’ve never used an ID theft protection service, this can make you a bit anxious.
-Again, though, take it from us – none of this is unusual.
-Identity theft protection services need to know about you if they’re going to keep you safe.
+Aura first asked us to provide our email address and to create a password for our account.
+Then, in our personal dashboard, we entered our personal information, such as our names, addresses, Social Security numbers, and birthdates.
+If you care about your privacy and it’s your first time using an ID theft protection service, providing that much personal information might make you anxious.
+But take it from us – none of that is unusual.
+These services need to know about you if they’re going to keep you safe.

 Signing up for Aura